PelmeenidHapukoorega/Solutions-Architect/AZ-305/Theory/Theory-Infra.md

 In order to design anything you have to understand how regions, subscriptions, and resources all fit together like a 25-piece puzzle.
 This foundation determines how stable, secure, and scalable your solutions will end up.

-> **Bottom line:** Architect brain now so future you doesn't have to clean up Technical Debt later.
+> **Bottom line:** Architect brain now so future you doesn't have to clean up technical debt later.

 ## Table of Contents
 - [Azure Regions](#azure-regions)